2007–08 Ole Miss Rebels men's basketball team: San Juan Shootout

-The Rebels traveled to the Guaynabo, Puerto Rico, for the 2007 San Juan Shootout.
+The Rebels traveled to the Mario Morales Coliseum in Guaynabo, Puerto Rico, for the 2007 San Juan Shootout.
 Their first game was on December 20 against DePaul.
 Despite trailing 31–27 in the first half, the Rebels prevailed, 69–63, in a game that saw 11 lead changes between the two teams.
 Ole Miss held the Blue Demons to only six field goals in the second half, with none scored in the final nine minutes.
 The following day, Ole Miss defeated La Salle by a score of 84–77, despite blowing a 42–29 halftime lead and allowing the Explorers to take the lead several times in the second half.

 In the final, the Rebels took on their first ranked opponent of the season, No. 15 Clemson, who were also unbeaten up to this point.
 The Rebels started the game with an 8-2 scoring run en route to a 48–40 halftime lead.
 Clemson, however, took the lead, 54–53, with 13 minutes left in the second half.
 An 8-point unanswered scoring run by Ole Miss would reclaim them the lead, 80–78, with under three minutes to go.
-They wouldn't relinquish it and won the game by a score of 85–83, marking Ole Miss' eleventh straight victory and starting the season 11-0 for only the third time in the franchise's history.
+They wouldn't relinquish it and won the game by a score of 85–83, marking Ole Miss' eleventh straight victory and starting the season 11-0 for only the third time in the program's history.

 Following their Puerto Rico tour, now-ranked Ole Miss traveled to the DeSoto Civic Center in Southaven, Mississippi on December 28, to take on Southern Miss.
-They soundly defeated the Golden Eagles, 78–58, and became the first Rebels team to start a season 12–0 and tying the record for longest winning streak, previously set by the 1926 team.
+They soundly defeated the Golden Eagles, 78–58, and became the first Rebels team to start a season 12–0 and tied the record for longest winning streak, previously set by the 1926 team.
 For their final game before SEC conference play and their first game of the new year, Ole Miss hosted Alabama A&M on January 2.
 The Rebels thoroughly defeated the Bulldogs, 87–50, to break the record for longest win streak in Rebel basketball history.